-There are many benefits of using a SaaS delivery model compared to the traditional software distribution.
-The cloud-based model has thrived in the market and for great reasons.
-Organizations of all shapes and sizes can nowadays keep up with technology with easy and quick SaaS purchases.
+There are many benefits of using a SaaS delivery model compared to traditional software distribution—the cloud-based model has thrived in the market for many reasons.
+For starters, a reliable software procurement process allows organizations of all shapes and sizes to keep up with technology while simplifying SaaS spend management once and for all.

 1. Seamless integration

-Integrating an end-to-end procurement solution is less challenging and complicated than traditional procurement software.
+Integrating an end-to-end procurement solution is less challenging and complicated than traditional SaaS management software.
 It allows no room for error, data redundancy, and manual intervention.

 2. Everlasting configuration

 There are no updates, upgrades, or patches for you to download or install in the implementation process.
-SaaS services manage the entire system and any required developments (e.g. add users, change feature settings, add new modules, change cost).
+SaaS services manage the entire system of your tech stack plus any required developments (e.g. add users, change feature settings, add new modules, change cost).

 3. Time- and cost-effective